TwilaT-Lab/T-Lab2026/docs/fnirs/Populating_cap.md

 1. Locate the correct cap slit for the probe.
 2. Guide the grommet through the slit **from inside the cap**.
 3. Place the correctly coloured grommet label (🔴 red = source, 🔵 blue = detector).
-4. If using stabilising links, attach one per channel pairing.
-5. Place the grommet cap over the stabilising links + label to secure everything.
+4. Place the grommet cap over the stabilising links + label.
-6. Repeat for the full montage.
+5. Repeat for the full montage.

 ## 3. Spring Base Grommets
 1. Place the grommet label and any stabilising links first.